quantprofessionals/eduquant.nl/content/courses/intro_credit_risk/index.md

 ---
-title: Introduction to Credit Risk Regulation
+title: Credit Risk Regulation Introduction
 summary: Get acquainted with credit risk and capital requirements regulation.
 tags:  # tracks to which this module is added
 - developer